A Modern History of Statue Square, Central, Hong Kong

 I have always wondered about who owned the real estate that is Statue Square, it is prime real estate directly in front of HSBC Headquarters, well apparently in 1901 HSBC who had acquired the lots previously so to speak came to an arrangement with the Hong Kong Government that the 2 parts of Statue Square would never be developed commercially in perpetuity.
 A smart move.

 I have always admired the ornamental ceramic fountains in Statue Square which were created by Antonio Casadei an Italian Artist in the mid 1960's, he lived in Hong Kong for 20 years or so and his artwork was famous in Hotels and Shopping Malls and so he received the commission to create these ceramic fountains.
-He did a lot of work for the Mandarin Oriental Hotel and Princes Building both next door to Statue Square and had some other large art placed at various housing estates and some famous restaurants.
+He did a lot of work for the Mandarin Oriental Hotel and Princes Building both next door to Statue Square and had some other large art pieces placed at various housing estates and some famous restaurants in Hong Kong.

-… and a note about Sir Thomas Jackson, on the brass plaque below his statue it says he was Chief Manager of HSBC from 1870 - 1902, this is an error, according to the official HSBC Website it clearly states he was Chief Manager of HSBC 3 times between 1876 and 1902, I will take that as fact.
+… and a note about Sir Thomas Jackson, BART, on the brass plaque below his statue it says he was Chief Manager of HSBC from 1870 - 1902, this is an error, according to the official HSBC Website it clearly states he was Chief Manager of HSBC at three different times between 1876 and 1902, I will take that as fact.

 All images taken by me unless I state otherwise